Marita Lorenz: JFK conspiracy allegations

 In 1977, Lorenz told Paul Meskil of the New York Daily News that she met Lee Harvey Oswald in the fall of 1963 at an Operation 40 safe house in the Little Havana section of Miami.
 According to Lorenz, she met him again before the Kennedy assassination in 1963 in the house of Orlando Bosch, with Frank Sturgis, Pedro Luis Díaz Lanz, and two other Cubans present.
 She said the men studied Dallas street maps and that she suspected that they were planning on raiding an arsenal.
 Lorenz stated that she joined the men traveling to Dallas in two cars and carrying "rifles and scopes", but flew back to Miami the day after they arrived.
 In response to her allegations, Sturgis said he did not recall ever meeting Oswald and reiterated his previous denials of being involved in a conspiracy to kill Kennedy.

 On October 31, 1977, Sturgis was arrested in Lorenz's apartment after Lorenz told police that Sturgis threatened her in an attempt to force her to change her testimony to federal investigators.
 In an interview with Steve Dunleavy of the New York Post shortly after he posted bail, Sturgis said that he believed communist agents had pressured Lorenz into making the accusations against him.
 Later that week in Manhattan Criminal Court, charges against Sturgis were dropped after the prosecutor told the judge that his office found no evidence of coercion or harassment.

 Lorenz testified about this Kennedy assassination plot before the House Select Committee on Assassinations (HSCA).
 Her testimony was investigated by the political committee and said to be unreliable.

 In February 1985, attorney Mark Lane read a deposition that Lorenz provided in E. Howard Hunt's libel suit against the Liberty Lobby's tabloid, The Spotlight.
 Lorenz lived in New York City at the time, however, Lane read the deposition in court stating that Lorenz was "afraid to come to Miami".
 The deposition reiterated allegations similar to those she provided to the HSCA.
 Lorenz said she met Oswald in Miami in the early 1960s, and that in November 1963 Sturgis asked her to come to Dallas with him and Oswald to act as a decoy.
 Her statement said that she, Oswald, and seven anti-Castro Cubans transported weapons to Dallas in two cars shortly before 22 November 1963.
 Lorenz claimed that Hunt came to their Dallas motel room and provided Sturgis with an envelope filled with cash.
 According to one account, this testimony became the "centerpiece" for Lane's 1991 book Plausible Denial.

+Lorenz was interviewed for the 1988 Jack Anderson documentary American Expose: Who Killed JFK?.
 In 1993, Lorenz was interviewed by Vanity Fair writer Ann Louise Bardach who described her as "a patron saint of conspiracy buffs".
-Bardach wrote, "at least half of her story is readily documented by the accounts of others and FBI memorandum, the other half lacks any corroboration, at times, flies in the face of existing evidence."
+Bardach wrote, "while at least half of what she says is readily documented by the accounts of others and by F.B.I. memorandums, the other half lacks any corroboration, and at times even flies in the face of existing evidence."